 How is the District planning to address these needs?

 Public school districts have limited options when it comes to financing essential school facility improvements, and the State provides very minimal assistance.
-Therefore, on July 19, the SMMUSD Board of Education voted to place bond measures before local voters on the November 6, 2018 ballot.
-Passage of the local funding measures would meet the District’s urgent needs to repair and upgrade our older schools.
-In order to provide maximum local control to Malibu and Santa Monica in determining the use of each community’s funds, the Board has created two School Facility Improvement Districts (“SFIDs”), and separate bond measures for Santa Monica and Malibu.
+Therefore, SMMUSD is considering placing bonds before local voters on the November 2018 ballot.
+Passage of local funding measures would meet the District's urgent needs to repair and upgrade our older schools.
+In order to provide maximum local control to Malibu and Santa Monica in determining the use of each community's funds, the Board is considering the creation of two School Facility Improvement Districts ("SFIDs"), and potential separate bond measures for Santa Monica and Malibu.